truemagic-coder/solana-agent/README.md

 * Integrated Knowledge Base with semantic search and automatic PDF chunking
 * Input and output guardrails for content filtering, safety, and data sanitization
 * Generate custom images based on text prompts with storage on S3 compatible services
-* Deterministically return structured outputs
+* Deterministic agentic form filling in natural conversation
 * Combine with event-driven systems to create autonomous agents

 ## Stack